lfarroco/verbo-lang/README.md

 ```

-We also are experimenting with automated testing generation.
-This could be useful if you have a different AI model genering tests based on the description and available types only.
-Currently, we are able to generate tests like this:
+We are also experimenting with automated test generation.
+This could be useful when using different AI models to generate tests based on descriptions and available types.
+Currently, we can generate tests like this:

 ```typescript